mponce0/Visualize.CRAN.Downloads/README.md

 (static) plot, an interactive representation, and/or a combined figure comparing multiple packages.

-### Usage
-It is possible then to specify several packages at the same time, and indicate the type of outcome to be produced.
-By default the package will generate the static and interactive representations, this can be turned off by indicating the "nostatic" and/or "nointeractive" as options in the arguments of the main function.

 ## Features
 ### Automatic date specification and selection